nickpoorman/kdev/README.md

   type: 'ERROR',
   code: 'INVALID_JSON',
   message: 'A message here',
-  request: '<optionally echo the request that was received>' }
+  request: '<optionally echo the request that was received>',
+  error: <may or may not contain the error message, optional>
+}
 ```
 Valid codes: